What is Ryan's Rule?

 In the modern world of medicine, where our medical services are strapped to keep up with demands, so often the complaints of those injured or sick are dismissed without due consideration.

-If you feel that you are not getting the right treatment, or someone you care for is not receiving the treatment they should be, then you too can invoke Ryan’s Rule.
+If you feel that you are not getting the right treatment, or someone you care for is not receiving the treatment they should be, then you too can request a Ryan’s Rule clinical review.

 How do I invoke Ryan’s Rule?